 Jacopo Ponticelli joined Kellogg School of Management in 2017 as an Associate Professor of Finance.
-He is an applied economist who primarily studies corporate finance and development economics.
-His research interests include law and finance, financial development, and economic growth.
-His work has been published in the American Economic Review and the Quarterly Journal of Economics.
-Before joining Kellogg School of Management, he served as an Assistant Professor of Finance and Cohen and Keenoy Scholar at the University of Chicago Booth School of Business.
-Professor Ponticelli holds a PhD in Economics from the Universitat Pompeu Fabra (Spain) and a BA from the Catholic University of Milan (Italy).
+He is an applied economist who primarily studies corporate finance and development economics, with a particular focus on firms in developing countries and the role played by financial markets and institutions in the process of economic development.
+His work has been published in top economics and finance journals, including the American Economic Review, the Quarterly Journal of Economics, the Journal of Financial Economics and the Review of Financial Studies.
+Before joining the Kellogg School of Management, he served as an Assistant Professor of Finance and Cohen and Keenoy Scholar at the University of Chicago Booth School of Business.
+Professor Ponticelli holds a PhD in Economics from the Universitat Pompeu Fabra (Spain).

 Finance II: Corporate Finance covers the financial knowledge you need to run a firm, whether the firm is a multi-billion international conglomerate or a three-person start up.
 You will learn how to answer the three fundamental question of corporate finance: (1) Capital structure or the funding decision: which source(s) of capital should you use to fund the firm's project?
 (2) Capital budgeting or the investment decision: which projects should you invest in?
 (3) Dividend decision: how should you deploy the capital that the project returns?